joaquintides/boost_epoch/legacy_report.md

 # Boost 1.73 legacy report

-We have made a simulation to determine which Boost libraries would potentially be promoted to epoch **Boost11**.
-The simulation runs a [dependency check utility](legacy_check.py) based on [Boostdep](https://www.boost.org/tools/boostdep/doc/html/index.html) that detects those libraries dependent on any of the following "legacy" modules:
+We have run a simulation to determine which Boost libraries would potentially be promoted to epoch **Boost11**.
+The simulation uses a [dependency check utility](legacy_check.py) based on [Boostdep](https://www.boost.org/tools/boostdep/doc/html/index.html) that detects those libraries dependent on any of the following "legacy" modules:
 `array`, `bind`, `function`, `lambda`, `mpl`, `smart_ptr`, `thread`, `tuple`.
 Libaries without